FH-Campus-Wien-WEB/web24-exercise-1/README.md

     app.use(express.static(path.join(__dirname, 'files')));
 ```

 This part tells the server to serve all files located in the `files` directory to a client requesting them.
 We are making use of so-called middleware to accomplish that.
 For now you do not need to understand how this works in detail.
 We will delve into middleware in upcoming classes.
-The thing you need to understand is this is how we configure that the `index.html` file located in the `files` directory on the server-side is being sent to a client upon request.
+We have set up the backend so that the index.html file, which resides in the files directory on the server, is transmitted to a client upon request.

 Now, browse the application again by pointing a browser to [http://localhost:3000/](http://localhost:3000/) and **open the page source**.
 You will find the contents of `server/files/index.html`.
 Our middleware is working.